 Sitting in a unique position as being part-research and consulting firm, part-association, and part venture capital-matchmaker, UBI Global helps corporations connect with on-target incubators and startups in the worldwide innovation ecosystem.

-UBI Global’s member network of over 700 incubators and accelerators located in more than 70 countries represents over 20,000 startups worldwide.
+UBI Global’s member network of more than 1200 business incubators and accelerators from over 90 different countries represents over 20,000 startups worldwide.

 Keeping its pulse on the global innovation landscape is made easier with its international events, insights, tools, consulting, and more!